nbbb24/TCM/readme.md

 ## Model Selection

-The project provides two different approaches to tongue coating classification:
+The project provides three different approaches to tongue coating classification:

 1. **Vision Transformer (ViT)**: A transformer-based architecture that processes images as sequences of patches.
 2. **ResNet**: A deep convolutional neural network with residual connections.
+3. **CNN**: A convolutional neural network.

-You can experiment with both models to determine which performs better for your specific use case.
+You can experiment with all models to determine which performs better for your specific use case.

 ## Improving Model Performance